Motomu Kiyokawa: Personality and characteristics

-In anime, he was a frequent contributor to Hideaki Anno's works, beginning with his role as Gargoyle in 1990's "Nadia: The Secret of Blue Water".
+In anime, he was a frequent contributor to Hideaki Anno's works, beginning with his role as Gargoyle in 1990's Nadia: The Secret of Blue Water and continuing with his role as Kōzō Fuyutsuki in Neon Genesis Evangelion.

 As a voice actor, he was known for his roles as older characters.
 He also voiced many monsters in the Tokusatsu genre.
-Hideaki Anno specifically sought out Kiyokawa because he liked Kiyokawa's role in "Himitsu Sentai Gorenger".
-Kiyokawa also played the role of Ultraman King in the Ultraman franchise beginning from "Ultraman Leo".
+Hideaki Anno specifically sought out Kiyokawa because he liked Kiyokawa's role in Himitsu Sentai Gorenger.
+Kiyokawa also played the role of Ultraman King in the Ultraman franchise, starting with Ultraman Leo.

 Although Kiyokawa played many villains, he described his own voice was "soft", stating "I just can't turn into a real villain".
-Therefore, when he was asked to play the antagonist Gargoyle in "Nadia: The Secret of Blue Water," Kiyokawa suggested to director Anno, "Why don't we play the roles in such a way that it is not clear who is the bad guy?
-(In addition to playing the role of the crew of the Nautilus, Kiyokawa provided commentary on the story from the second episode to the 23rd episode) In addition, when he voiced Dr. Mikamura in "Mobile Fight G Gundam," director Yasuhiro Imagawa, after hearing Kiyokawa's voice, said, "I just can't make him a bad guy," and eventually changed Dr. Mikamura, who was originally set up as a bad guy, to a good guy.
+Therefore, when he was asked to play the antagonist Gargoyle in Nadia: The Secret of Blue Water, Kiyokawa suggested to director Anno, "Why don't we play the roles in such a way that it is not clear who is the bad guy?".
+In addition to playing the role of the crew of the Nautilus, Kiyokawa provided commentary on the story from the second episode to the 23rd episode.
+In addition, when he voiced Dr. Mikamura in Mobile Fight G Gundam, director Yasuhiro Imagawa, after hearing Kiyokawa's voice, said, "I just can't make him a bad guy," and eventually changed Dr. Mikamura, who was originally set up as a bad guy, to a good guy.

-He took over some of the roles from Akio Miyabe, Kazumi Tanaka, Tatsuyuki Ishimori, and Ichiro Nagai, who passed away.
+After the deaths of Akio Miyabe, Kazumi Tanaka, Tatsuyuki Ishimori, and Ichiro Nagai, Kiyokawa took over some of their roles.

-His hobbies were judo and fencing.